molecularsets/moses/README.md

 [![Build Status](https://travis-ci.com/molecularsets/moses.svg?branch=master)](https://travis-ci.com/molecularsets/moses) [![PyPI version](https://badge.fury.io/py/molsets.svg)](https://badge.fury.io/py/molsets)

-Deep generative models such as generative adversarial networks, variational autoencoders, and autoregressive models are rapidly growing in popularity for the discovery of new molecules and materials.
-In this work, we introduce MOlecular SEtS (MOSES), a benchmarking platform to support research on machine learning for drug discovery.
-MOSES implements several popular molecular generation models and includes a set of metrics that evaluate the diversity and quality of generated molecules.
-MOSES is meant to standardize the research on molecular generation and facilitate the sharing and comparison of new models.
-Additionally, we provide a large-scale comparison of existing state of the art models and elaborate on current challenges for generative models that might prove fertile ground for new research.
-Our platform and source code are freely available here.
+Deep generative models are rapidly becoming popular for the discovery of new molecules and materials.
+Such models learn on a large collection of molecular structures and produce novel compounds.
+In this work, we introduce Molecular Sets (MOSES), a benchmarking platform to support research on machine learning for drug discovery.
+MOSES implements several popular molecular generation models and provides a set of metrics to evaluate the quality and diversity of generated molecules.
+With MOSES, we aim to standardize the research on molecular generation and facilitate the sharing and comparison of new models.

 __For more details, please refer to the [paper](https://arxiv.org/abs/1811.12823).__